khiner/flowgrid/README.md

 # FlowGrid

-Faust is an immediate-mode interface for the [Faust](https://github.com/grame-cncm/faust) audio language.
+FlowGrid is an immediate-mode interface for the [Faust](https://github.com/grame-cncm/faust) audio language.
 It is backed by a persistent (as in persistent data structures), fully-undoable store, supporting navigation to any point in the project history in constant time.

 My goal with FlowGrid is to create a framework for making artful/(self-)educational/useful interactive audiovisual programs.